An Unsupervised Machine Learning to Optimize Hybrid Quantum Noise Clusters for Gaussian Quantum Channel

-This implies that the EM algorithm will lower the Gaussian noise variance by optimal clustering.
-Now, let us compare the capacity with respect to the signal-to-noise ratio (SNR) when $\sigma_{Z_{2}}^2=1$ and $0.687$ based on the cluster size $5$.
-In Fig.~\ref{capSNRforsigmaN2is1comp5}, we have plotted the benchmark result as the capacity of the quantum channel with respect to SNR for the number of components $5$ and the variance of Gaussian noise, $\sigma_{Z_{2}}^2=1$.
-Fig.~\ref{capSNRforsigmaN2is0829comp5} we plot the capacity of the quantum channel with respect to the signal-to-noise ratio for the number of components $5$ and the variance $\sigma_{Z_{2}}^2 =0.687$.
-Fig.~\ref{capSNRforsigmaN2is0829comp5} gives a better result in capacity estimation compared to Fig.~\ref{capSNRforsigmaN2is1comp5}.
+This implies that the \ac{EM} algorithm will lower the Gaussian noise variance by optimal clustering.
+Now, let us compare the capacity with respect to the \ac{SNR} {for the following case studies: (I) $\lambda =2$, initial guess of $\sigma_{Z_{2}}^2=1$, and cluster size $15$; and (II) $\lambda =2$, the updated $\sigma_{Z_{2}}^2=0.687$, and optimized the cluster size $5$.} In Fig.~\ref{fig capSNRforsigmaN2_initial and capSNRforsigmaN2_updated} (a), we have plotted the benchmark result as the capacity of the quantum channel with respect to \ac{SNR} for the number of components {$15$} and the variance of Gaussian noise, $\sigma_{Z_{2}}^2=1$.
+Fig.~\ref{fig capSNRforsigmaN2_initial and capSNRforsigmaN2_updated} (b), we plot the capacity of the quantum channel with respect to the \ac{SNR} for the number of components $5$ and the variance $\sigma_{Z_{2}}^2 =0.687$.
+ML-optimized parameters gives a better capacity estimation result than the initial estimated parameters.